-- other placements, the focus might be on negotiation skills, client communication skills, legislative/policy work, or courtroom demeanor. - 2.
-An externship helps students increase their knowledge of a substantive area of the law such as criminal law, environmental law, administrative law, or general civil law, among other subjects. - 3.
+- 2. An externship helps students increase their knowledge of a substantive area of the law such as criminal law, environmental law, administrative law, or general civil law, among other subjects. - 3.
 An externship gives students the chance to learn the mission of a particular government agency, court, nonprofit, corporation, or private firm and see how the organization accomplishes its mission. - 4.
 Finally, and perhaps most importantly, an externship socializes law students whose professional identities will be modeled in part upon what they see in their externships.